DynamicBiosystems/DynamicST-Assist/README.md

 TOOLS: Alignment image after pin landmarks.

-1. Pin landmarks on the images by clicking the mouse.
+1. Pin landmarks on the images by clicking the mouse，the number of landmarks needs to be greater than 5 pairs.

 2. Click button “ALIGNMENTIMAGE” to alignment microscope according to landmarks.